 Celebrating 85 Years

 Founded in 1931, Universal Builders Supply, Inc. (UBS) has worked on some of the country’s most recognizable and treasured structures.
-Each generation of this three-generational company has had a pet project to be proud of starting with the Empire State Building, one of the few construction jobs in New York City during the depression, to Yankee Stadium, the Washington Monument, and the Statue of Liberty.
-Now in it’s 85th year UBS will be posting 85 Fun Facts about some of the most iconic and historic building projects for the next 85 days.
-You can easily follow along by following, friending, or liking us on Facebook, Twitter, Instagram, and LinkedIn.
-Just click the icons above right!
+Each generation of this three-generational company has had a pet project to be proud of, starting with the Empire State Building, one of the few construction jobs in New York City during the Depression, to Yankee Stadium, the Washington Monument, and the Statue of Liberty.
+To celebrate it’s 85th year in 2016, UBS posted 85 Fun Facts about some of the most iconic and historic building projects.
+Here they are:

 One Wall Street (originally the Irving Trust Co.
-Building, then the Bank of NY Building after 1988, and now known as the BNY Mellon Building since 2007), is an Art-Deco-style skyscraper in Manhattan’s Financial District on the corner of Wall Street and Broadway.
-Up until September 30, 2015, it served as the global headquarters of The Bank of New York Mellon Corporation.
-In May, 2014 it was announced that the corporation agreed to sell its headquarters tower to a joint venture led by Harry B. Macklowe’s Macklowe Properties to be converted to 524 apartments.
+Building, then the Bank of NY Building after 1988, and the BNY Mellon Building since 2007), is an Art-Deco-style skyscraper in Manhattan’s Financial District on the corner of Wall Street and Broadway.
+Until September 30, 2015, it served as the global headquarters of The Bank of New York Mellon Corporation.
+In May 2014, it was announced that the corporation had agreed to sell its headquarters tower to a joint venture led by Harry B. Macklowe’s Macklowe Properties to be converted to 524 apartments.
 UBS provided overhead protection and three hoists for this project.

 Post 82: 50 West Street, NYC

-50 West Street is located in the Financial District neighborhood at the southern tip of Manhattan.
+50 West Street is located in the Financial District at the southern tip of Manhattan.
 The tower of curved glass faces south to panoramic views of New York Harbor, Governors Island, the Statue of Liberty, and Ellis Island.
-A total of 3,000 panels of glass were installed, with each pane weighing up to 1,900 pounds.
-Five hundred of the panes are curved, with no other building using curved glass in such volume, according to German architect Helmut Jahn.
+A total of 3,000 panels of glass were installed, each pane weighing up to 1,900 pounds.
+Five hundred of the panes are curved and no other building has used curved glass in such volume, according to German architect Helmut Jahn.
 The building topped out in September 2015 at 66 floors.
 UBS provided two dual hoists to access this new addition to the Manhattan skyline.